BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/dev-info/components/react-map-gl.md

 ---
 layout: default
 title: react-map-gl
-parent: External Components
+parent: Dashboard React
+grand_parent: Dashboard
 has_toc: false
-permalink: /docs/dashboard/react/components/external/react-map-gl
+permalink: /docs/dashboard/react/react-map-gl
 ---

 # react-map-gl

 react-map-gl is a suite of components which are geared towards Mapbox in React.
+The website for it can be found [here](https://visgl.github.io/react-map-gl/).

 Below are components which are used within the dashboard.
 Please note that some components may take props which are unlisted here; the props listed here are merely the ones used in the dashboard.

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
 {:toc}

+---

 ## Map